FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ### Wear a mask!

 Ok maybe you can't prevent a computer from getting a virus by putting a mask on it, but you can with an anti-virus/malware program.
+Over the years it has been increasingly difficult for anti-virus software to keep up with the number of threats out there.
+However, having an anti-virus program of some sort will still protect you from known threats, which is always a good thing.
+I'll have a more in depth article about what a virus is in general, but for now you can trust that you need anti-virus sofware as endpoint proctection in some capacity.